ArenKDesai/Aren-s-Notes/botany.md

 **Brown Algae** are marine seaweeds, especially in cold waters.
 They are between small and very large, and they're multicellular.
 The **holdfast** anchors algae to the bottom of the body of water, the **stipe** is a stem-like structure, the **blade** is a leaf-like structure that assists photosynthesis, and the **air-bladders** are air-filled sacs for flotation.

 **Diatoms**, or **golden algae** are unicellular phytoplankton in freshwater and marine environments.
 They produce oxygen and use lipid droplets to float.
-They have symmetrical disks of two interlocking "tests", which consist ofs
+They have symmetrical disks of two interlocking "tests", which consist of silica cell walls with pores.
+The silica te

 #### CLAW Hypothesis
 There's a hypothesis that phytoplankton exerts a negative feedback loop on the Earth's cloud cover, stabilizing the Earth's temperature.